obhi-d/ouly/docs/source/serializers.rst

 Serialization
 ========================

-The ACL library provides a flexible serialization system that supports multiple formats including YAML and binary.
+The OULY library provides a flexible serialization system that supports multiple formats including YAML and binary.
 The serialization system is based on concepts that allow implementing custom serializers.

 Core Components
 ========================